gregfenton/react-firestore-query-lab/README.md

 This component can be included anywhere in your React app that a component can be added, assuming it is somewhere inside the hierarchy of the `<ReactReduxFirebaseProvider>.

 ## Getting Started
-For the following steps, we assume you are going to add the component to `<App>` of the [Firestore configuration](https://react-redux-firebase.com/docs/firestore.html):
+For the following steps, we assume you are going to add the component to `<App>` of the [Firestore configuration](https://react-redux-firebase.com/docs/firestore.html), though you can easily add the component elsewhere in your app.
   1. `npm install react-firestore-query-lab`
   1. In a "page" of your React app, such as the top-level `<App>`, include this component:
       `import ReactFirestoreQueryLab from "react-firestore-query-lab"`